haapjari/repository-search-api/README.md

 - Logic
     - ~~Capability to fetch Repository Metadata~~
     - ~~Capability to fetch Primary Type Data~~
-    - WIP: **Capability to fetch Library Type Data**
+    - WIP: **Capability to fetch Library Type Data** -> Scoped out, there were so many corner cases, scoped this out.
-    - Capability to fetch Commit Data on Repository Basis
+    - Capability to fetch Commit Data on Repository Basis -> Scoped out, for time limitations.
-    - Capability to fetch Code Smells (?)
+    - Capability to fetch Code Smells (?) -> Scoped out, for time limitations.
-    - GoReportCard Integration (?)
+    - GoReportCard Integration (?) -> Scoped out, for time limitations.

 (?) - Will these be in the scope of thesis.